Citrix Secure Private Access

 1. Create or edit an access policy.
 For details, see Create access policies.

 2. In Step 3: Action page, enable the contextual routing domain configuration by sliding the Routing exceptions toggle switch.
+The Routing exceptions toggle allows you to edit the resource locations and routing information for domains of the applications added in the access policy.

 • When the toggle is OFF: Existing routing exceptions for the domains are removed and are not applicable.
 End users are routed based on the global configuration set during the application setup only.
-This routing exception is applicable to all users in the access policy only.

 Change routing type